peteroupc/html3dutil/doc/PiecewiseCurve.md

 of u-coordinates.
 * [getPointsAsObjects](#PiecewiseCurve_getPointsAsObjects)<br>Gets an array of positions on the curve at fixed intervals of u-coordinates.
-* [jerk](#PiecewiseCurve_jerk)<br>Finds an approximate jerk vector at the given u-coordinate of this curve.
+* [jerk](#PiecewiseCurve_jerk)<br>Finds an approximate jerk vector at the specified u-coordinate of this curve.
-* [normal](#PiecewiseCurve_normal)<br>Finds an approximate principal normal vector at the given u-coordinate of this curve.
+* [normal](#PiecewiseCurve_normal)<br>Finds an approximate principal normal vector at the specified u-coordinate of this curve.
-* [tangent](#PiecewiseCurve_tangent)<br>Convenience method for finding an approximate tangent vector of this curve at the given u-coordinate.
+* [tangent](#PiecewiseCurve_tangent)<br>Convenience method for finding an approximate tangent vector of this curve at the specified u-coordinate.
 * [toArcLengthParam](#PiecewiseCurve_toArcLengthParam)<br>Gets a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to an <i>arc length parameterization</i>.
-* [velocity](#PiecewiseCurve_velocity)<br>Finds an approximate velocity vector at the given u-coordinate of this curve.
+* [velocity](#PiecewiseCurve_velocity)<br>Finds an approximate velocity vector at the specified u-coordinate of this curve.

 <a name='PiecewiseCurve_accel'></a>
 ### PiecewiseCurve#accel(u)

-Finds an approximate acceleration vector at the given u-coordinate of this curve.
+Finds an approximate acceleration vector at the specified u-coordinate of this curve.
 The implementation in <a href="Curve.md">Curve</a> calls the evaluator's <code>accel</code>
 method if it implements it; otherwise, does a numerical differentiation using the velocity vector.

-The <b>acceleration</b> of a curve is a vector which is the second-order derivative of the curve's position at the given coordinate.
+The <b>acceleration</b> of a curve is a vector which is the second-order derivative of the curve's position at the specified coordinate.
 The vector returned by this method <i>should not</i> be "normalized" to a unit vector.

 #### Parameters